ryumiel/deview2015/presentation.md

 ## Problem of Supporting WebGL

-- WebGL executes OpenGLES commands at the main-thread in WebProcess.
+- WebGL executes OpenGLES commands at the main-thread in WebProcess
  - Synchronization!
 - Anti-aliasing consumes a lot of memory bandwidth